soumoks/django-sample-application/README.md

 ```
 eb deploy
 ```
 * Add the relevant environment variables to your environment.
-These variables are requried to establish a connection with the database
+These variables are required to establish a connection with the database
 ```
 import os
 os.environ['RDS_DB_NAME'] = ""